UCLA Bruin Marching Band: Directors

 Notable directors of the band include W. G. Powell, the first director of the ROTC band, Ben Laietsky 1928–31 (former member of the Sousa Band), Leroy Allen 1934–47, Patton McNaughton 1947–51, Clarence Sawhill 1952–72, assistant director Kelly James 1955–81, Robert Winslow 1972–74, and Gordon Henderson from 1982 to 2019.
 Henderson is currently on sabbatical and is scheduled to retire in 2020.
 The current interim director is Kevin McKeown.
 The previous assistant directors of the marching band were Jennifer Judkins, former UCLA Drum Major Keith Kupper, and UCLA Ph.D. graduate Kelly Flickinger.
-The current assistant director, as of July 1, 2015, is Ken Fisher.
 The director of bands from 1985 to 2010 was Thomas Lee.
 Lee is a graduate of the College Conservatory of Music at the University of Cincinnati.
-Gordon Henderson is currently serving as director of bands.
+Ken Fisher has been the band director since 2023.